kythyria/rp-digimon-rainwings/organised-notes.md

 This connection flows another way: digimon protect their tamers even if that protection couldn't have any physical basis.
 If you have a digimon, you gain the toughness needed for feats like riding your Greymon into battle, or even *lifting* Zudomon's hammer much less hammering things with it.

+## Spirit tamers
+Some humans don't match up with a digimon, but with a Spirit (despite the name, these are physical objects), perhaps finding it in a shrine.

+Spirit taming is actually more demanding in some respects than having a digimon partner: it's almost the same mechanism as jogress but almost all of the things that make the result animate come from the tamer.
+As a result, the tamer is as wiped out afterwards as the mon would be.
+This is all because Spirits, being "fossilised" digimon, lack fundamental components of the "event loop" variety, but it's no harder to bodge a human's to fit than it is another digimon's.

+It's also incompatible with having a partner, the same "ports" are occupied by the spirit, and it's impossible to create a viable multiplexer that accomodates both.
+If you try to force the issue, Bad Things happen.
+Rampages, unconsciousness, unintentional transformation, the whole nine yards.

+The effect of mental compatibility here extends to how well spirit evolution works: none at all, and you get none at all, while Takuya, being a first-rate goggleboy, could use Agunimon pretty well.

 # Non-digimon
 Besides digimon and humans, there are several other kinds of thing that aren't just inanimate objects.